 And what about the ever so sought after French playgroup?
 I never found one myself, so good luck with that…

 So, in the end, the best tutor for your kid will have to be you.

 How can my child learn French if I don’t speak it myself?

-Learn things like colors, animals, basic counting, politeness, and the pronunciation for a small, easy toddler books.
+Learn things like colors, animals, basic counting, politeness, and the pronunciation for a small, easy children books.
 You can now easily find teachers in your area or even over Skype / Zoom /Whatsapp – read about the French teachers via zoom I recommend.
 Nicolas in particular has a lot of experience teaching kids and teens.

-A couple of things you need to make sure when choosing a French tutor: make sure he/she is a French native since a proper accent is essential here.
+A couple of things you need to make sure when choosing a French tutor: make sure he/she is a French native since a proper French accent is essential here.

 You will also find many free resources online, but again make sure you only pick the ones with matching audio recordings so you can learn the proper French pronunciation.

 Teaching the basic French skills to a young child

 Once you have the basic pronunciation and vocabulary down, then start doing repetitions with your kid.